Taps (film): Reception

-Film review aggregator Rotten Tomatoes reported that 68% of the 25 sampled critics gave the film a positive review and that it got an average score of 6.2/10.
+Film review aggregator Rotten Tomatoes reported that 69% of the 26 sampled critics gave the film a positive review.
 Film critic Roger Ebert gave the film 3 stars (out of four), comparing the film to the classic novel Lord of the Flies (1954).

 The film earned North American rentals of $20.5 million.

 Home media

 The film was released on DVD on March 5, 2002, and also was released on Blu-ray on May 3, 2011.